ID

 • Analysis of the genomic constitution of oilseed rape - wild radish hybrids by GISH in a context of gene flow assessment

-• 2001: Postdoctoral fellow (OECD) in Pat Heslop-Harrison's lab , Department of Biology, University of Leicester, Leicester /United Kingdom - Pat Heslop-Harrison
+• 2001: Postdoctoral fellow (OECD) in Pat Heslop-Harrison's lab , Department of Biology, Univ.
+Leicester, Leicester /United Kingdom

 The diversity of retrotransposons in Brassica : understanding their phylogeny and evolution